10 steps to train employees to work with AI: a detailed guide for business

 Mistakes to avoid

 1. Insufficient data protection.
-AI bots can accidentally disclose sensitive information.
+AI bots can accidentally reveal sensitive information.

-2. An example of a telecom company where a bot sent a user someone else's call transcripts.
+2. An example from a telecom company where a bot sent a user someone else's call transcripts.

 3. Before using an external service, make sure privacy and encryption standards are met.